-Provide a narrative description of the campus or district use case (4 pages, including map figures/graphics).
+Provide a narrative description of the campus or district use case (four pages, including map figures/graphics).
 Also include reference citations for the data and other information sources.

 Category Data Files or Links

 District name

 Short name

 Location (city, county, state)

 Master plans

 Electric utility rate(s) or tariff(s)

 State renewable energy policies DSIRE Website https://programs.dsireusa.org

 Baseline site plan (a Google Earth .kmz file)

+Appendix F. Guideline for District Use Case

-Roof conditions For this competition, teams shall assume that roofs are of sufficient condition and age with sufficient structural capacity to support the installation of rooftop solar arrays.
+Category Data Files or Links Roof conditions For this competition, teams shall assume that roofs are of sufficient condition and age with sufficient structural capacity to support the installation of rooftop solar arrays.
 Teams should use the maps and aerial views available to assess the presence of obstructions or roof materials that may limit solar system installation.

-Appendix E. Guideline for District Use Case

-Category Data Files or Links

-Electric interval load data
+Electric interval load data Teams should identify and obtain available building metering data.
+The organizers can assist with generating synthetic electric load data if needed.
 Meter locations Teams should use available resources to identify meters (i.e., the point of interconnection for the solar systems) on buildings where possible.
 If no point can be located, an assumption about the location of the meter may be substituted.